Tyler-Alcorn/TheAlcornRanking/README.md

 # TheAlcornRanking

+A college footbal ranking predictor.

-This is a college football rankings predictor
+The goal is try and correctly predict the college football rankings week to week during the college football season.